 Garlic and Onions

 Forget the fables about warding off evil.
 Garlic earned its superfood status through facts.
-The National Cancer Institute compiled several international studies linking high garlic consumption and benefits to cancer patients.
+The American Institute of Cancer Research compiled several international studies linking high garlic consumption and benefits to cancer patients.
 These traits seem to spread across many vegetables in the allium family, pointing to high antibacterial properties for blocking cancer-causing substances, as well as enhanced DNA repair.
 Such vegetables include:

 - Onions (including shallots)

 Most studies steer patients toward consumption of raw garlic for the greatest benefit.
 However, garlic will likely maintain many of its benefits if simply allowed to rest 10 minutes between chopping and cooking.

 A word of caution before you add the extra garlic: It can serve as a natural blood thinner.
 If you’re taking blood thinners or about to undergo surgery, consult with a doctor before significantly increasing your garlic consumption.

 You knew the green stuff would be here somewhere, as mothers and doctors alike seem to always remind people to eat their green vegetables.
 In particular, dark leafy greens such as various types of kale, mustard greens, and collards contain a high amount of phytochemical carotenoids, shown to inhibit cancer growth.

 While patients on blood thinning medications need to use caution due to the high amounts of vitamin K – which can offset the effects of anticoagulants – M.D.
 Anderson Cancer Center advises that the carotenoids found in greens, such as beta-carotene, lycopene, and lutein, can boost the immune system.
 In fact, these types of nutrients are found in all types of cruciferous vegetables, including those in the following table.
 (Hint: Many of these taste great when seasoned with turmeric, another cancer-fighting superfood – see below!)

 - Wasabi (leaf and stem)